 In addition to the substantive elements of an anti-bribery violation, the government must establish a jurisdictional nexus between the United States and the covered person or charged conduct.
 This requires proof that:

-- the conduct was committed by a “US person,” a US citizen, national, or resident or entity organized under the laws of the US;
+- the conduct was committed by a “US person,” a US citizen or national, or entity organized under the laws of the US;

 - the covered person used the US mail or other means or instrumentality of interstate commerce in furtherance of the corrupt payment; or